 Plot: A theater group made up of aliens crashes into another spaceship that made a grave error while warping.
 They head down to the surface of a planet to see if the passengers are still alive, but all they find is a baby in a pod and two bodies that are presumed to be the baby’s parents.
-The authorities refuse to take the child, so the group decides to make a new life on the planet for them while raising the baby girl they have named Corona waiting for the day that someone who knows her will answer their call and reunite with her.
+The authorities refuse to take the child, so the group decides to make a new life on the planet while raising the baby girl they have named Corona, waiting for the day that someone who knows her will answer their call and reunite with her.

 Second is his growth capability.
 Somehow, Father can continuously grow in size and create additional parts on himself to make jets, medium sized mecha and giant mecha.
 He seems to do this whenever he’s spurred by something involving Corona.
-Thus he’s constantly destroying things to make Corona happy, ironically.
+Thus, he’s constantly destroying things to make Corona happy, ironically.

 The only real problems I have with this show are character development and the ending.

 The ending also kinda weirds me out.
 Spoilers, of course.
 An alien sends messages to Mother’s radio saying that they’re coming for Corona, but Mother doesn’t know what to do about it.
 After getting upset with Corona about being out too late, Corona runs off into the forest where she’s taken into a weird spaceship.
 She’s given cake and candy by some weird alien who has been sending the messages.

 Fear not, though, giant mecha Father blows up the spaceship while looking for Corona, which is alarming seeing as how she could’ve easily been on that spaceship.
 Way to commit murder on someone who could’ve easily been incredibly nice but creepy, Father!

-Art: The art and animation are somewhat dated, but it’s still pretty good and holds up fairly well.
+Art and Animation: The art and animation are somewhat dated, but it’s still pretty good and holds up fairly well.

-Bottomline: It’s a cute family OVA that you won’t regret watching.
+Bottom Line: It’s a cute family OVA that you won’t regret watching.
 While the ending is a bit odd, it’s still funny, cute and at times heartwarming.

-Space Family Carvinson was directed by Kimio Yabuki and was written by Michiru Shimada.
+Additional Notes and Information: Space Family Carlvinson was directed by Kimio Yabuki and was written by Michiru Shimada.
 It was produced by Dogakobo.